 The first apparent thing that struck me on the road test is the engine note.
 The triple has a very distinct growl, a combination of inlet and exhaust noise.
 It’s not quiet.
 It surprises me that a euro 4 compliant bike can sound like this.
-Even better yet, Arrow is making exhaust systems, and that sounds like a match made in heaven.
+Even better yet, Arrow is making exhaust systems, and that could be a match made in heaven.

-The fueling on the bike is spot on, there is no hesitation, that combined with the quickshifter allows silky smooth changes.
-Reving the engine hard is a gift that keeps on giving, the noise and responsiveness just beg to be revved harder and harder, and the more you rev it the more it gives back.
+The fueling on the bike is spot on; there is no hesitation, that combined with the quickshifter allows silky smooth changes.
+Reving the engine hard is a gift that keeps on giving, the noise and responsiveness begs it to be revved harder, and the more you rev it, the more it gives back.
 It’s a weird combination.
-It’s almost as if the bike wants you to really kick its head in and redline it all the time.
-That being said it does also pull well from lower down in the rev range, quite the all-rounder.
-See below for a video showing the beautiful noise!
+It’s almost as if the bike wants you to kick its head in and redline it all the time.
+It still pulls well from lower down in the rev range, and the increased displacement gives it a nice boost of torque, this proves to be quite the all-rounder.

-Well, it’s certainly not the prettiest front profile ever, but I have definitely seen worse.
-Aside from the front, I think it looks spot on.
-Another small gripe is the wind blast.
-I’m small at 5’7″, and even I found that there was a lot, but the bike is naked, and so It is expected.
+Well, it’s certainly not the prettiest front profile ever, I have seen worse.
+Aside from the front, it looks spot on.
+The only other small gripe is the wind blast from a lack of a decent screen.
+I’m small at 5’7″, and even I found that there was a lot of wind blast, but the bike is naked, and so It is expected.